 Sometimes you might be asked to give more information - it's important that you provide this as soon as possible so that your claim is processed quickly.

-If you don't hear back from the council you should speak to someone in the housing benefit department to ask if they've received your request and if they have all the information they require.
+If you don't hear back you should speak to someone from the benefit department to ask if they've received your request and if they have all the information they require.
 Take a note of the name of the person you speak to, what they say and the date.
 Keep this note somewhere safe.